legalsylvain/oca-custom-2/oca_freestore/README.rst

 * should be great to have the different distinction of membership : member, owner,  for a team.

 change github_login to github_name (github.organization)

+Daniel Reis ‏@reis_pt 2 mars

+If OCA had an App Store, I could test drive modules in the store just by following a link... #ThinkingOutLoud

 Credits
 =======